Proximal ADMM for Nonconvex and Nonsmooth Optimization: Introduction

 Problem \eqref{pp:problem template} is directly originated from smart buildings where smart devices are empowered to make local decisions while accounting for the interactions or the shared resource limits with the other devices in the proximity (see, for examples \cite{yang2020hvac, yang2021distributed}).
-Many other applications also fit into this formulation, including but not limited to smart sensing \cite{ansere2020optimal}, electric vehicle charging management \cite{zhang2016scalable, falsone2020tracking}, power system control \cite{arpanahi2020comprehensive}, wireless communication control \cite{hashempour2021distributed}.
+Many other applications also fit into this formulation, including but not limited to smart sensing \cite{ansere2020optimal}, energy storage sharing \cite{yang2021optimal, yang2020selling}, electric vehicle charging management \cite{zhang2016scalable, yang2018decentralized, yang2017distributed, yang2017stochastic, yang2016joint, long2021efficient}, peer-to-peer energy trading \cite{yang2022optimal, chen2022towards}, power system control \cite{arpanahi2020comprehensive}, wireless communication control \cite{hashempour2021distributed}.
 When the number of nodes is large, centralized methods usually suffer bottlenecks from the heavy computation, data storing and communication (see \cite{yang2020hvac, arpanahi2020comprehensive, hashempour2021distributed} and the references therein).
-Also, centralized methods may disrupt privacy as the complete information of all agents (e.g., the private local objectives) are required to reported to a central computing agent.
+Also, centralized methods may disrupt privacy as the complete information of all agents (e.g., the private local objectives) are required by a central computing agent.
 As a result, distributed algorithms are usually preferred for privacy, computing efficiency, small data storage, and scaling properties.